deephacks/logbuffers/readme.md

 More complicated log structures can be written and read using [vals](https://github.com/deephacks/vals) encoding in the same way as a raw logs.
 Note that each buffer track its specific type ONLY.
 This is by design so that different log types can be processed and reported separately.

+It is of course also possible to write logs encoded using Protobuf, Avro or JSON but this will be slower than using  [vals](https://github.com/deephacks/vals), which have been optimized for log buffers.

 ```java

 LogBuffer buffer = LogBuffer.newBuilder()